 Due to the COVID-19 crisis and market volatility, the Board of Trustees (BoT) reduced FY21 endowment payout (-10%), while increasing student aid (STA) awards payout (~3%).

-- Higher STA payout helps units locked into FY21 cohort sizes and increased assistantship/stipend/tuition rates.
+- Higher STA payout helps units locked into FY21 graduate student cohort sizes and increased assistantship/stipend/tuition rates.

 - STA funds set at $19.84 payout per share (PPS) for FY21; other endowments at $17.33.

-- STA payout per share will remain flat for several years, until other endowments’ PPS catches up.
-Fund holders should plan carefully for dealing with flat payout on these STA funds.
+- STA payout growth will remain small for several years, until other endowments’ PPS catches up.
+Fund holders should plan carefully for dealing with little payout growth on these STA funds.